Sebastian Kurz: End of term

 On 17 May 2019, the Ibiza affair came to public light.
 The scandal involved Vice Chancellor and FPÖ chairman Heinz-Christian Strache and FPÖ deputy chair Johann Gudenus, who were offered political support by a woman posing as the niece of Russian oligarch Igor Makarov.
 The incident was recorded on camera and later published by the Süddeutsche Zeitung and Der Spiegel.
-The video tape showcased the openness of Strache and Gudenus to engage in corruption, their willingness to violate Austrian campaign finance law, and their aspiration to bring nonpartisan news outlets under their control.
+The videotape showcased the openness of Strache and Gudenus to engage in corruption, their willingness to violate Austrian campaign finance law, and their aspiration to bring nonpartisan news outlets under their control.

 The revelation swiftly led to national and international condemnation.
 The following day both Strache and Gudenus resigned from all positions.
 Kurz supported keeping the cabinet on the condition that Herbert Kickl be replaced.
 As Interior Minister, Kickl (a member of the FPÖ) would have overseen the investigation into Strache and Gudenus.
-Additionally, following the revelation, Kickl quickly moved to appoint his close ally, Peter Goldgruber, Director General for the Public Security – the supreme authority of Austrian law enforcement – thus causing further controversy and public concern.
-The FPÖ rejected Kurz ultimatum.
+Additionally, following the revelation, Kickl quickly moved to appoint his close ally, Peter Goldgruber, Director General for Public Security – the supreme authority of Austrian law enforcement – thus causing further controversy and public concern.
+The FPÖ rejected Kurz's ultimatum.
 As a result, Kurz suspended the coalition agreement and asked President Van der Bellen to remove Kickl from office; the president assented.
 Following Kickl's removal, the remaining FPÖ ministers tendered their resignation, formally ending the coalition.
 Kurz filled the vacancies they left with technocrats.

 By ending the coalition, Kurz no longer commanded a majority in Parliament.
 On 27 May, the SPÖ became the first party to officially introduce a motion of no confidence against the entire cabinet (including Kurz).
 With the concurrence of JETZT and the FPÖ, the resolution received sufficient support to pass.
 In the history of Austrian republicanism, it was the first motion of no confidence against a chancellor and the entire cabinet to be successful.
 The next day, the president officially removed all cabinet members from office; although everyone, except for Kurz, was immediately re-appointed to serve in an acting capacity.
 Finance Minister Hartwig Löger succeeded Kurz and served until he was replaced by Brigitte Bierlein and a caretaker cabinet less than a week later.